ls-1801/batchjob-operator/text/Thesis/md/Implementation/Operator.md

 - Find the difference.
 Either delete undesired Pods or create desired Pods

-Fetch the current cluster situation by fetching all pods with the **SLOT** label.
-Pods are then grouped by their node, thus creating a list of pods per node.
-The desired state is calculated by modeling pods for every slot and grouping them by nodes.
-When comparing pods, we consider them equal if they reside on the same node, have the same resource request, and have the same *SlotPositionOnNode*.
+Fetch the current cluster situation by fetching all Pods with the **SLOT** label.
+Pods are then grouped by their Node, thus creating a list of Pods per Node.
+The desired state is calculated by modeling Pods for every slot and grouping them by Nodes.
+When comparing Pods, we consider them equal if they reside on the same Node, have the same resource request, and have the same *SlotPositionOnNode*.

-**Note**: The position of slots on a Node does not matter because slots on are node are only a logical abstraction.
+**Note**: The position of slots on a Node does not matter because slots on are Node are only a logical abstraction.

 ![](graphics/TestBed-ObservedAndDesired.pdf){width=60%}
 ![](graphics/TestBed-ObservedAndDesired(2).pdf){width=40%}